crpalmer/pi-setup/README.txt

 flash the latest img and setup the initial wifi config something like:

 sudo dd if=/tmp/2016-05-27-raspbian-jessie-lite.img of=/dev/sdc

+remove the sdcard and then reinsert it to get it to remount the partition(s)

 sudo cp wpa_supplicant.conf /media/crpalmer/*/etc/wpa_supplicant/

-update the password for the network in that destination file

-sudo vi /media/crpalmer/*/etc/network/interfaces
+sudo vi /media/crpalmer/*/etc/wpa_supplicant/wpa_supplicant.conf
-  and change wpa-conf to wpa-roam wherever it appears
+  update the password for the network sudo vi /media/crpalmer/*/etc/network/interfaces and change wpa-conf to wpa-roam wherever it appears